 Only open on Friday and Saturday afternoon, ZEBULON Artisan Ales focuses on Belgian and French farmhouse-style brews.

 7. Grab A Drink With The Pooches At Wagbar

 We do not own dogs, but we sure love hanging out with them.
-One of our favorite things to do in Weaverville is grab a local WNC craft beer at Wagbar and watch all of the pooches socialize.
+One of our favorite things to do in Weaverville involves grabbing a local WNC craft beer at Wagbar and watching all of the pooches socialize.

 Wagbar is a 21+, 25,000 square foot, off-leash dog park with a bar.
 You do not need a dog to enter.
 The bar is actually in a modern, up-cycled shipping container.

 You can watch the doggos run through sprinklers, play, and pee on fire hydrants.
 They also serve up non-alcoholic beverages and have a series of occasional rotating food trucks.

 Dogs must have a membership with veterinary documentation.
 Be sure to read Wagbar’s doggie membership rules before heading there for the first time.

 If you are dog-less like Tom and I, you may just walk right in and grab a drink.
 Wagbar is located at 320 Merrimon Ave, Weaverville, NC 28787.

 Don’t miss these hotels, cabins, cottages, and inns around Weaverville, NC.
 See our Asheville overnight recs, too.